whitneyburton/portfolios/README.markdown

 * Required Project: GameTime, ScaleUp
   * Should include points breakdown per project
 * Bonus Project (not required): IdeaBox
-* Feedback: Self-Solicited
 * Professional Skills:
-  * A recap of reflections from Gear Up
-  * Description of your top 3 priorities in the job search and why
+  * Description of your top three priorities in the job search and why
   * Action plan for how to overcome perceived barriers to the job search
   * Completed blog post with peer review
+  * Six cold outreach emails sent
+  * One informational interview
+* Community:
+  * A recap of reflections from Gear Up
+* Feedback: Self-solicited and project pairs feedback, plus a summary of how you've contributed to the community

 ## Submission Guidelines